dawit-0/gyro/README.md

 Navigate to **http://localhost:5173** in your browser.

+## Features

+### Assistants

+Reusable agent templates that bundle instructions, context, and default settings.
+Create an assistant once, then spawn jobs from it without re-entering configuration each time.
+Assistants support custom instructions (system prompts), attached context (files, URLs, or text), and default model/permissions/working directory.

+### Permissions

+Control what tools each agent can access.
+Choose from three presets or customize individually:

+- **Read Only** — File read only (Read, Glob, Grep)
+- **Standard** — File read/write + bash (default)
+- **Full Access** — All tools including web search and MCP

+Permissions are enforced via the Claude CLI `--allowedTools` flag.

 ## Usage

 1. **Create a Project** (optional) — Use the sidebar to organize jobs by project.
+2. **Create an Assistant** (optional) — Define a reusable template with instructions, context, and defaults.
-2. **Create a Job** — Click "+ New Job", enter a title, prompt, select a model, and optionally set a working directory.
+3. **Create a Job** — Click "+ New Job", enter a title, prompt, select a model, set permissions, and optionally set a working directory.
+Or spawn a job directly from an assistant.
-3. **Watch it run** — The orchestrator picks up queued jobs (up to 5 concurrent), spawns a Claude agent, and streams output in real-time to the agent card.
+4. **Watch it run** — The orchestrator picks up queued jobs (up to 5 concurrent), spawns a Claude agent, and streams output in real-time to the agent card.
-4. **Cancel / Remove** — Cancel running jobs or remove completed ones from the dashboard.
+5. **Cancel / Remove** — Cancel running jobs or remove completed ones from the dashboard.

 ## Configuration